 Work-related ill health and occupational disease

-- Around 13 000 deaths each year from occupational lung disease and cancer are estimated to have been caused by past exposure, primarily to chemicals and dusts, at work.
+- Around 13,000 deaths each year from work-related lung disease and cancer are estimated to have been caused by past exposure, primarily to chemicals and dusts, at work.

-- An estimated 2604 new cases of work-related ill health seen in general practice clinics were reported by 157 GPs in 2013.
-The majority of the cases were work-related musculoskeletal disorders (48%) and mental ill health (38%) (THOR-GP).
+- An estimated 1980 new cases of work-related ill health seen in general practice clinics were reported by 146 of the 218 GPs who took part in the reporting in 2014.
+The majority of the cases were work-related musculoskeletal disorders (47%) and mental ill health (34%) (THOR-GP).

 New cases of self-reported work-related illness amongst people who worked in the last 12 months

 Note: 95% confidence interval on average +/- 7% on the total